 - eBay and Paypal handle all the language translations and currency conversions for you.
 When selling to an international customer, the checkout and shipping procedure is virtually the same as selling to an American customer.

 - International customers purchase used items.
-They recognize quality and understand that high quality items are durable and hold their value.
-Supply of consumer goods may be a problem in their home country and they look to eBay.
+They recognize quality and understand that high-quality items are durable and hold their value.
+Supply of consumer goods may be a problem in their home country; therefore, they look to eBay.

 - International customers often purchase more than one item at a time from the same seller to take advantage of shipping discounts.